hasaniqbal777/coling-2025/_pages/faqs/attending.md

 <small>We plan on updating the FAQ continuously</small>

+### Is there a onsite poster printing service service available?

+Please check [this page](/participants-info/#poster-orders) for information on poster ordering.

+### What facilities do we have for the in-person demo session?

+As the Demo Call for Papers notes for in-person presentations, we expect at least one of the authors to present a live demo during a demo session at COLING 2025, with an accompanying poster.
+There will be a desk and monitor with HDMI cable available for the demo, and a poster board for a A0-sized poster.

 ### I am author of a paper that was assigned an oral presentation.
 Do I also need to prepare a poster?

 No. There will be no (virtual or in-person) posters for papers that have been assigned an oral presentation.
 The authors of these papers only need to prepare their talk.